Affect Recognition in Conversations Using Large Language Models: Results and Discussions

 \subsection{Zero-shot Learning}

 Table \ref{tab:0shot} summarises LLMs' zero-shot affect recognition performances on the three datasets, and we made the following observations:

-\paragraph{LLMs' performance falls short of supervised SOTAs in affect recognition tasks.} Notable gaps were observed when compared the performance achieved by LLMs and supervised SOTAs.
-In particular, the WA and UA metrics for LLMs on IEMOCAP were significantly lower than the corresponding metrics for the SOTAs.
-This discrepancy was also evident in F1 scores on EmoWOZ, where LLMs' performance lagged behind that of the supervised models but to a smaller extent.
+\paragraph{LLMs' performance falls short of supervised SOTAs in affect recognition tasks.} Notable gaps are observed when compared the performance achieved by LLMs and supervised SOTAs for all datasets.

-Similar trend was exhibited in LLMs' F1 scores when considering the specific affect recognition task of detecting depression in DAIC-WOZ.
-Yet, in the context of regression-based affect recognition tasks, as reflected in the RMSE of PHQ8 scores, both GPT-3.5 and GPT-4 outperformed the supervised model on the test set.
-This phenomenon could potentially be attributed to the shift in linguistic and psychological characteristics within data splits.
-This is evident by the results of AVEC2016 participants \citep{daicwoz-baseline-1,daicwoz-baseline-2} and \citet{10.1145/3133944.3133945}, who reported notably high performance on the development set but significantly poorer scores on the test set.
-This suggests features from the training set generalise well on the development set but not on the test set.
-Despite lagging behind SOTAs in some metrics, LLMs demonstrated more consistent performance across both sets and a better capacity for handling such shifts than supervised learning models.
+It's noteworthy that although GPT-4, the largest model, underperforms when compared with the supervised SOTA on EmoWOZ, its reported macro-averaged F1 is still comparable to some supervised learning models benchmarked in \citet{feng-etal-2022-emowoz}.
+This suggests the good capability of GPT-4 in leveraging the label definitions in the prompt to recognise emotions in EmoWOZ, irrespective of their prevalence.
+Supervised models, however, may be more susceptible to issues such as label imbalance.

-\paragraph{Larger models do not necessarily lead to better performance.} For IEMOCAP, Alpaca-7B demonstrated the best performance, even surpassing much larger models (GPT-3.5 and GPT-4).
-Conversely, for EmoWOZ, performance generally improved as the model size increased.
+\paragraph{Larger models do not necessarily lead to better performance.} For IEMOCAP, Alpaca-7B demonstrates the best performance, even surpassing much larger models (GPT-3.5 and GPT-4).
+Conversely, for EmoWOZ and DAIC-WOZ, the performance generally improves as the model size increased.

-While chit-chat utterances in IEMOCAP were labelled with emotion classes from generic emotion models, EmoWOZ's labels were specifically designed to encode the eliciting conditions of emotions in ToDs.
+While chit-chat utterances in IEMOCAP are labelled with emotion classes from generic emotion models, EmoWOZ's labels are specifically designed to encode the eliciting conditions of emotions in ToDs.
 This design necessitates more explicit reasoning in ERC within EmoWOZ compared to IEMOCAP.
-Although LLMs relied on their language modelling capabilities when performing zero-shot ERC, the greater reasoning ability facilitated by the substantial number of parameters in GPT-3.5 and GPT-4 resulted in improved performance in EmoWOZ.
+Although LLMs rely on their language modelling capabilities when performing zero-shot ERC, the greater reasoning ability facilitated by the substantial number of parameters in GPT-3.5 and GPT-4 results in improved performance in EmoWOZ.

-It's noteworthy that although GPT-4, the largest model, underperformed when compared with the SOTA on EmoWOZ, its reported macro-averaged F1 was still comparable to some supervised learning models benchmarked in \citet{feng-etal-2022-emowoz}.
-This suggests the superior capability of GPT-4 in recognising emotions in EmoWOZ, irrespective of their prevalence.
-Supervised models, however, may be more susceptible to issues such as label imbalance.

 Likewise in DAIC-WOZ, the recognition is performed for the entire dialogue.
 Larger models demonstrate greater ability to leverage the more nuanced affective state of the patient in the larger context.